 Measuring principle Mass flow measurement based on the Coriolis measuring principle Measuring system The measuring system consists of a transmitter and a sensor.
 The transmitter and sensor are mounted in physically separate locations.
-They are interconnected by one connecting cable(s).
-For information on the structure of the device $\rightarrow \blacksquare 14$
+They are interconnected by connecting cables.
+For information on the structure of the device $\rightarrow \triangleq 14$